LeszekMielczarek/library/README.md

 # library
-As e member of library you can borrow a book
+As a member of library you can borrow a book